 MGS Board of Directors

 President- Peter M. Smith is the current President and a former Director of M.G.S.
 He is an avid genealogist, researcher and submitter for the Maine 1790 Families series and the host of the Central Maine D.I.G.
 (DNA Interest Group) in Winslow, Maine.
-He is a member of the Mayflower Society, Kennebec Historical Society and Corinna, Maine Historical Society.
-He works full-time as the Night Manager at Shaws Supermarket in Augusta, Maine.
+He is a member of the Mayflower Society and Corinna, Maine Historical Society.
+He works full-time as the Assistant Store Manager at Shaws Supermarket in Lewiston, Maine.

 His interest in genealogy began when he was 14, on a trip to a family Cemetery in Corinna, Maine with his father and started asking who were the various people buried in the lot and how they were related to him.
 This led to a meeting with his great-aunt who told him family stories of his ancestors, got him started in tracing all lines of his family.
 His passion for DNA began in 2016 after DNA testing revealed that his maternal grandfather was actually a neighbor to his grandparents and so began a journey to find his new relatives and ancestors and share his story of discovery with others.